 Depending on your site, please refer to your timetable or information pack.
 We endeavor to schedule two groups of students, one each on the Tuesday and Wednesday morning of the week of your residential care module.
 If you have any queries about timetabling please contact marie.lamb(at)uwa.edu.au.

 Bethanie Joondanna is at 5 Osborne St Joondanna WA 6060.
 Once you arrive signposting to the entrance to the Clinical Learning Environment is clear.

 How do I prepare?
 How will I know if I can visit a resident?

 Please present at the scheduled time.
 In preparation, please be familiar with the general requirements of Bethanie, and the BTTNH project.
 If you not already completed Hand Hygiene Australia's Student Health Practitioner Modules please do so prior to visiting Bethanie.
+Please ensure you carry evidence of your immunisations & police clearance when on placements at Bethanie.
 There will be a brief whole group orientation, and directions to meetings with individual residents provided.

 Do I need to ask permission to speak to a resident?

 Residents have already provided written informed consent to interact with students.
 However, you must verbally re-confirm the resident's agreement to meet with you.
 Even if a resident has previously consented to interacting with students, there may be a problem (such as being unwell) on the particular day you attend.
 If it is not possible for you to meet with your scheduled resident, efforts will be made for you to join another student (i.e. to see a resident as part of a group).

 I'd like to write-up my resident's history but they "are a bit vague".